superseva/mutant-year-zero/README.md

 *For example if you drag an Animal Power to a Robot sheet the ability will be automaticaly converted to a Module.*

 ## Talents - Secondary Functions:
-Both ***Talents and Secondary Function*** are represented by an Item called **Talent**.\
+Both ***Talents and Secondary Functions*** are represented by an Item called **Talent**.
-- You can specify this on the Talent Item Sheet or\
+- You can specify this on the Talent Item Sheet or
-- Talents dragged to a robot sheet or created from a robot sheet will be named 'Secondary Functions'.\
+- Talents dragged to a robot sheet or created from a robot sheet will be named 'Secondary Functions'.